 Diane Lane and Richard Gere

 Hotel Chelsea in New York is a real treat for all film and art lovers.
-Built in the 19th century, it housed dozens of famous residents over the years including Stanley Kubrick, Uma Thurman, Pink Floyd and Madonna just to mention a few.
-Leonard Cohen and Janis Joplin had an affair here which was later immortalised in two of his songs and Jack Kerouac wrote On The Road while staying at the hotel.
-It comes with no surprise that the iconic Hotel Chelsea has featured in many famous films: Warhol’s classic Chelsea Girls, Nine 1/2 Weeks, Léon: The Professional and The Interpreter.
-Unfortunately, the hotel is currently closed for renovation but it is due to open in early 2019 so keep your eyes peeled!
+Built in the 19th century, it housed dozens of famous residents over the years, including Stanley Kubrick, Uma Thurman, Pink Floyd, and Madonna, to mention a few.
+In addition, Leonard Cohen and Janis Joplin had an affair here, which was later immortalized in two of his songs, and Jack Kerouac wrote On The Road while staying at the hotel.
+So it comes with no surprise that the iconic Hotel Chelsea has featured in many famous films: Warhol’s classic Chelsea Girls, Nine 1/2 Weeks, Léon: The Professional and The Interpreter.
+Unfortunately, the hotel is closed for renovation, but it will open in early 2022, so keep your eyes peeled!

 The Chelsea Girls by Warhol